scottgigante/m-phate/doc/source/index.rst

     <a href="https://github.com/scottgigante/m-phate/"><img src="https://img.shields.io/github/stars/scottgigante/m-phate.svg?style=social&label=Stars" alt="GitHub stars"></a>

-Visualization of the dynamics of changing data.
+Multislice PHATE (M-PHATE) is a dimensionality reduction algorithm for the visualization of changing data.
+To learn more about M-PHATE, you can read our preprint on arXiv in which we apply it to the evolution of neural networks over the course of training.

 .. toctree::
     :maxdepth: 2

     installation
-    examples/index
     reference

 Quick Start